 Volunteering is a way you can make a real difference to your own life and the lives of those in your community.
-With hundreds of voluntary and community groups in Northumberland there are many different voluntary opportunities available now.
+With hundreds of voluntary and community groups in Northumberland, there are many different voluntary opportunities available now.

 People volunteer for many different reasons.
+You can read some volunteers' stories on our blog.

 - You may be unemployed, retired, returning to work, looking to try something new or to get experience for your CV.